-In our mind £6 saving for an extra click on a web page is not bad going considering you will likely need all 8 brush heads over the life of the toothbrush anyway.
+In my mind, £6 saving for an extra click on a web page is not bad going considering you will likely need all 8 brush heads over the life of the toothbrush anyway.

-This is not limited to Oral-B, let’s look at Sonicare in this next example.
+This is not limited to Oral-B, so let’s look at Sonicare in this next example.

 Change the pack size to 8 and the headline price increases to £29.95, but the individual head cost is £3.74.
 That is a whopping £1.64 saving per brush head and over £13 on a pack of 8!